-Best family safari for toddlers – House in the Wild
+Best family safari in Kenya for toddlers – House in the Wild

 We travelled here with our toddler and have yet to find a Kenya safari lodge where we all felt so relaxed.

 House in the Wild is tucked away on the northern edge of the Masai Mara ecosystem, on 1,000 acre private estate bordering a vast private conservancy.
 Owned and run by parents, everything has been designed to make families feel at home.